Get

 How Can I Get My Dog Allergy Tested?

-While there are allergy tests available by skin testing and also by blood samples, these are not very sensitive and accurate.
-For food allergies, the best way to rule in/out that your dog is allergic to a certain ingredient is to do a food trial.
+While there are allergy tests available by skin testing and also by blood samples, these are not very sensitive or accurate, and can be quite misleading.
+When it comes to diagnosing food allergies in dogs, the best way to rule in/out that your dog is allergic to a certain ingredient is to do a food elimination trial.

 This is recommended to be completed with the help of your regular veterinarian, a board-certified veterinary nutritionist, or a board-certified veterinary dermatologist.
-Your doctor will look at all of the dog foods, people foods, and snacks your dog has been eating, sometimes throughout their life.
-They will then recommend a food that has novel proteins, or proteins your dog’s body has never come into contact with.
+Your vet will look at all of the dog foods, people foods, and snacks your dog has been eating, sometimes throughout their life.
+They will then recommend a novel protein diet, using proteins your dog has never come into contact with.
 Your dog will be on this diet strictly for months before you test them to see if they react again to certain ingredients.

 Your veterinarian may also recommend what’s called a hydrolyzed protein diet.
 These diets are specially made by breaking up protein sources into small-sized molecules.
 Your dog’s body will often not recognize these pieces so they won’t trigger the immune system.